Europe is on the right path — we must follow it...

 There are, in truth, few real risks in regulating AI… and plenty of benefits.

-There are many reasons to regulate Gen. AI, specifically when looking through the prism of risks to under-privileged or defenceless populations.
+There are many reasons why AI should be regulated, specifically when looking through the prism of risks to under-privileged or defenceless populations.
 It can be easy not to take automated and wide-scale discrimination seriously… when you’ve never been discriminated against.
 Looking at you, tech bros.

 1. Ensuring Ethical Use of Artificial Intelligence